Online Course » CW103 Child Welfare I - Communication

 The purpose of this module is to learn how to apply teaching techniques to community participation, career and vocational growth and other educational tasks that will enhance a person’s community participation, risk-taking and increased choice making.

-CW205 Child Welfare II - Community Supports and Service Networking
+SU05 Substance Use and Addictive Disorders - Community Supports and Service Networking

-The purpose of this module is to help familiarize you with the community supports and resources that are available to your clients and families, and to understand more about the successes and challenges clients involved with the child welfare and juvenile justice systems face in the community.
+The purpose of this module is to help to familiarize you with the community supports and resources that are available to clients, and to understand more of the successes and challenges clients face in the community

-CWS03 Child Welfare - Families of Murder
+CWS02 Child Welfare - Assessment

 Forgot Password help button image Create Account